Introduction to the Digital Library & Archives

-The digital collections of the Jewish Heritage Center at New England Historic Genealogical Society provides digital images of materials in the American Jewish Historical Society-New England Archives.
+The Digital Library & Archives of the Wyner Family Jewish Heritage Center at New England Historic Genealogical Society provides digital images of materials in our archive.

 These materials include photographs, correspondence, articles from published journals and other published sources, diaries, drawings, financial records and other text documents that are contained within the collections.
 Due to federal law, medical and education records are restricted and as such, are not available online.

-Until a researcher is granted access to the digital archives, material is restricted by metadata.
-Researchers must have access to the digital archives in order to view images.
+Until a researcher is granted access to the Digital Library & Archives, material is restricted by metadata.
+Researchers must have access to the Digital Library & Archives in order to view images.

 As with the physical collection, digitized materials may be protected by the U.S. Copyright Law (Title 17, U.S.C.) and/or by the copyright or neighboring-rights laws of other nations.
 In addition, some material may be restricted due to state and federal laws pertaining to educational, medical and employment records.
 All attempts to restrict this information have been made, but should questions arise concerning a particular digital document, please see the archivist.